dakrone/clj-http/Readme.md

 A Clojure HTTP library wrapping the [Apache HttpComponents](http://hc.apache.org/) client.

-This library is just like mmcgrana/clj-http, except I vow to support this repo, merge pull requests and put a note here if it is abandoned.
+## This library is just like mmcgrana/clj-http, except I vow to support this repo, merge pull requests, add contributors and put a note here if it is abandoned.

 ## Usage